How2Rev/How2rev.github.io/index.md

 # How2rev

-In this website, you will learn the reverse path.
+In this website, you will learn the reverse engineering path.
 I will provide challenges that are essentials to understand reverse concepts.

 CTF-style challenge are a good way to understand basic concepts and masteries them.
-With every concept, you will have differents ressources to understand it and an associated challenge.
+With every concepts, you will have differents ressources to understand it with an associated challenge.
 For each concepts, you will face differents types of difficulties, which can be from easy to very complex challenge.

-IF you have questions, or difficulties, you can ask help on the discord server : https://discord.gg/t6DDyUxA4H
+If you have questions, or difficulties, you can ask help on the discord server : https://discord.gg/t6DDyUxA4H

 > Note : This website do not host lessons.
 All lessons are external hosted ressources.
 My goal is to catch up all good ressources for understand concepts and masteries them.
 Only self-created challenges and past CTF event binaries are hosted.